-The coverages and limits furnished by the Respondent in no way limit the Respondent's liabilities and responsibilities specified within the Contract or by law.
-Any insurance or self-insurance programs maintained by HACC do not contribute with insurance provided by the Respondent under the Contract.
+The coverages and limits furnished by the Respondent(s) in no way limit the Respondent(s)'s liabilities and responsibilities specified within the Contract or by law.
+Any insurance or self-insurance programs maintained by HACC do not contribute with insurance provided by the Respondent(s) under the Contract.

 The required insurance to be carried is not limited by any limitations expressed in the indemnification language in this Contract or any limitation placed on the indemnity in this Contract given as a matter of law.

-The Respondent must require all subcontractors to provide the insurance required herein, or the Respondent may provide the coverages for subcontractors.
-All subcontractors are subject to the same insurance requirements of the Respondent unless otherwise specified in this Contract.
-If the Respondent or subcontractor desire additional coverages, the party desiring the additional coverage is responsible for the acquisition and cost.
+The Respondent(s) must require all subcontractors to provide the insurance required herein, or the Respondent(s) may provide the coverages for subcontractors.
+All subcontractors are subject to the same insurance requirements of the Respondent(s) unless otherwise specified in this Contract.
+If the Respondent(s) or subcontractor desire additional coverages, the party desiring the additional coverage is responsible for the acquisition and cost.

-ACORD, CERTIFIC CATE OF LIABIL ITY INS URANCE .
-DATE (MM/DDYYYY)
+ACORD TM CERTIFICATE OF LIABILITY INSURANCE DATE (MM/DD/Y m

-PRODUCER THIS CERT ONLY AN HOLDER.
-TIFICATE IS ISS ID CONFERS N This Certifica UED AS A MATTER O O RIGHTS UPON T ATE DOES NOT AMB AFFORDED BY THE F HE CERTIFICATE END, EXTEND OR
+PRODUCER THIS CERTIFICATE IS ISSUED AS A MATTER OF INFORMA ONLY AND CONFERS NO RIGHTS UPON THE CERTIFI HOLDER.
+THIS CERTIFICATE DOES NOT AMEND, EXTEN ALTER THE COVERAGE AFFORDED BY THE POLICIES BE

-INSURERS A AFFORDING COV ERAGE NAIC #
+INSURERS AFFORDING COVERAGE NAIC #

-INSURED INSURER A:
+INSURED INSURER A: INSURER A:

 INSURER B:

 INSURER C:

+INSURER D:

-INSURER D: INSURER E:
+ı INSURER E:

-COVERAGES INSURER E.
+COVERAGES

-THE POLICIES OF INSURANCE LISTED BEL ANY REQUIREMENT, TERM OR CONDITIO MAY PERTAIN, THE INSURANCE AFFORDE POLICIES.
-AGGREGATE LIMITS SHOWN MA ON OF ANY CONTRACT OR OTHER ED BY THE POLICIES DESCRIBED H DOCUMENT WITH EREIN IS SUBJECT H RESPECT TO WI HICH THIS CERTIFICATE MAY BE ISSUED OR
+THE POLICIES OF INSURANCE LISTED BELOW HAVE BEEN ISSUED TO THE INSURED NAMED ABOVE FOR THE POLICY PERIOD INDICATED.
+NOTWITHSTANDING ANY REQUIREMENT, TERM OR CONDITION OF ANY CONTRACT OR OTHER DOCUMENT WITH RESPECT TO WHICH THIS CERTIFICATE MAY BE ISSUED OR MAY PERTAIN, THE INSURANCE AFFORDED BY THE POLICIES DESCRIBED HEREIN IS SUBJECT TO ALL THE TERMS, EXCLUSIONS AND CONDITIONS OF SUCH POLICIES.
+AGGREGATE LIMITS SHOWN MAY HAVE BEEN REDUCED BY PAID CLAIMS.

-INSR ADD'L LTR INSRD TYPE OF INSURANCE POLICY NUMBER POLICY EFFECTIVE DATE (MM/DD/YY) POLICY EXPIRATION DATE (MM/DD/YY) LIM ITS
+INSR ADD'L LTR INSRD TYPE OF INSURANCE POLICY NUMBER POLICY EFFECTIVE DATE (MM/DD/YY) POLICY EXPIRATION DATE (MM/DDYY) LIN ITS

 GENERAL LIABILITY EACHOCCURRENCE \$

 COMMERCIAL GENERAL LIABILITY PREMISES (Ea occurence) \$

-CLAIMS MADEOCCUR MED EXP (Any one person) \$
+CLAIMS MADE OCCUR MED EXP (Any one person) 8

-I H PERSONAL & ADV INJURY \$
+I PERSONAL & ADV INJURY 8

-GENL AGGREGATE LIMIT APPLIES PER: GENERAL AGGREGATE PRODUCTS - COMPIOP AGG 5
+I GENERALAGGREGATE \$

-POLICY PRO LOC PRODUCTS - COMPIOP AGG 1
+POUCY PRO LOC PRODUCTS - COMP/OP AGG S

-AUTOMOBILE LIABILITY ANY AUTO COMBINED SINGLE LIMIT (Ea accident) s
+AUTOMOBILE LIABILITY ANY AUTO COMBINED SINGLE LIMIT (Ex accident) s

-ALL OWAY S SCHE BODILY INJUR (Per person) 8
+ALL OM- BODILY INJUR (Per person) s

-HIRE OS TOS ΙГ BODILY INJUR (Per accident) s
+HIRE (58 BODILY INJUR (Per accident) s

-PROPERTY D (Per accident) \$
+PROPERTY D (Per accident) s

-GARAGE (ITY AUTO ONLY- \$
+GARAGE (TY AUTOONLY- \$

-ANY THAN B
+ANY • \ THAN \$

-NLY: 1
+NLY:

+EXCESS/UMBRELLA LIABILITY EACHOCCURRENCE \$

-OCCUR CLAIMS MADE EACHOCCURRENCE AGGREGATE \$
+OCCUR CLAIMS MADE AGGREGATE 5

-Production 1 E \$

-DEDUCTIBLE \$
+DEDUCTIBLE 5

-RETENTION \$ \$
+RETENTION \$

-WORKERS COMPENSATION AND EMPLOYERS' LIABILITY WC STATU- TORY LIMITS ER t
+WORKERS COMPENSATION AND WC STATU- TORY LIMITS ER -

+EMPLOYERS' LIABILITY EL EACH ACCIDENT 8

-ANY PROPRIETOR/PARTNER/EXECUTIVE E.L.
-EACH ACCIDENT \$
+ANY PROPRETOR/PARTNER/EXECUTIVE OFFICER/MEMBER EXCLUDED?
+E.L.
+DISEASE - EA EMPLOYE E \$

-OFFICERMEMBER EXCLUDED?
 If yes, describe under SPECIAL PROVISIONS below E.L.
-DISEASE - EA EMPLOYE

-SPECIAL PROVISIONS below OTHER E.L.
-DISEASE - POLICY LIMIT \$
+DISEASE - POLICY LIMIT

+OTHER

-DESCRIPTION OF OPERATIONS / LOCATIONS / VEHICL ES / EXCLUSIONS ADDED BY ENDORSEME NT / SPECIAL PROVIS IONS
+DESCRIPTION OF OPERATIONS / LOCATIONS / VEHICLES / EX XCLUSIONS ADDED BY ENDORSEME NT / SPECIAL PROVIS IONS

 CERTIFICATE HOLDER CANCELLAT TION

-ED POLICIES BE CANCELLED BEFORE THE EXPIRATION
+SHOULD ANY OF THE ABOVE DESCRIBED POLICIES BE CANCELLED BEFORE THE EXPIRATION

 DATE THEREOF, THE ISSUING INSURER WILL ENDEAVOR TO MAIL DAYS WRITTEN

-NOTICE TO THE CERTIFICATE HOLDE R NAMED TO THE LEFT, BUT FAILURE TO DO SO SHALL
+NOTICE TO THE CERTIFICATE HOLDER NAMED TO THE LEFT, BUT FAILURE TO DO SO S

-IMPOSE NO OBLIGATION OR LIABILITY OF ANY KIND UPON THE INSURER, ITS AGENTS NSURER, ITS AGENTS OR
+IMPOSE NO OBLIGATION OR LIABILITY OF ANY KIND UPON THE INSURER, ITS AGENTS NTS OR

-REPRESENTATI

-l .
-AUTHORIZED RE PRESENTATIVE
+REPRESENTATIVES.
+AUTHORIZED REPRESENTATIVE

-ACORD 25 (2001/08) @ACORD (CORPORATION 1988
+ACORD 25 (2001/08) © ACORD CORPORATION 1988